sshivadas/Log_Analyser_DataPlay/README.md

 -Console-based output

--deploy the parser and analysis tool using Streamlit for an interactive web-based interface.
+-Deploy the parser and analysis tool using Streamlit for an interactive web-based interface.